nightcodezero/EzSmartpeak/README.md

 }
 ```

-How to use it :question:
+How to use it :man_shrugging:
 -----
 ### :pushpin: Set up
 Pass the application context to EzSmartpeak